 Truly one of my favourite books!

-A great way to develop and promote the love of art in your homeschool, is to have art books in the home.
+A great way to develop your homeschool art curriculum and promote the love of art in your homeschool, is to have art books in the home.
 You can find plenty of these at second hand bookshops - and the more the merrier.
 It's great if you can find large books with art prints so you can view, discuss and use them as a resource to try to copy the artist.

 Laurence Anholt's series of famous artists delights children with its wonderful drawings, lovely stories, and art history.
 It is a wonderful way to introduce children to the great artists.